top of page

 When Should I Buy Flood Insurance?

 Consider purchasing flood insurance well before a storm is on the horizon.
-Most policies have a 30-day waiting period, but through FloodPrice.com, it’s just 15 days for private flood policies.
+Most policies have a 30-day waiting period, but through FloodPrice.com, it can be as short as 10 days.
 Waiting periods can typically be waived if you are going through the loan process and your lender is requiring flood insurance.

 Do I Need a Flood Elevation Certificate?

 While an elevation certificate can affect your rates by providing details on your property’s elevation, it’s not required to get insurance through FloodPrice.
-We compare rates from various NFIP and private insurance offerings to find the best coverage for you without needing an elevation certificate.
+We compare rates from the NFIP and various private insurance offerings to seek out the best coverage for you without needing an elevation certificate.
 However, if you think it might help, call us, and our experts will guide you through the process.

 Can I Get Coverage for My Basement?